 The College of Business Executive Council (COBEC) is an organization comprised of the Presidents of all registered student organizations recognized by the College of Business.
 This council serves as the student advisory board to the Dean of the College of Business.
 They attend monthly meetings with the Dean and discuss issues within the College of Business that concern both current and prospective students.

-Other College of Business RSO Involvement: Alpha Kappa Psi Professional Business Fraternity, Business Week
+Other College of Business RSO Involvement: Delta Sigma Pi, Business Week Mentor Program

-Other College of Business RSO Involvement: Student Accounting Society
+Other College of Business RSO Involvement: Phi Gamma Nu, Student Accounting Society